 What does “monogatari” mean in Japanese?

-Native speakers say “monogatari” to mean ‘story’, ‘tale’, ‘narrative’, or such in Japanese.
-Perhaps, some Japanese learners know this word well as it is sometimes used in Japanese movies, songs, manga, anime, and the like.
+Native speakers say “monogatari” often to mean ‘story’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
 In this blog post, however, I will explain this word in detail based on its kanji expression.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “monogatari” more clearly.
+My explanations would help Japanese learners understand “monogatari” more clearly.
 Then, let’s get started!

 Contents